 1. All adults must wear a face covering when inside or in line to enter any retail or commercial business, healthcare facility, or riding in a taxi or public transportation.

 2. All employees of a retail or commercial business are required to wear a face covering when interacting with the public.

 3. There are multiple exceptions to the order including if a person has a medical condition for whom wearing a face covering would adversely affect their ability to breathe.

 For updated signage for your business, click here

 Current State Health Orders

-The ninth continuation of orders 1, 2, and 3 are currently effective and extended through August 15, 2020.
+The fourteenth continuation of statewide orders 1, 2, and 3 are effective October 16, 2020 and continue through the 31st.